blackstork-io/fabric/docs/cli.md

 ## Source directory

 Fabric loads `*.fabric` files from a source directory.
 By default, a source directory is the current directory  (`.`).
-To  a different location, set `--source-dir` argument when running `fabric`.
+To load Fabric files from a different location, set `--source-dir` argument when running `fabric`.